Congressional District # 05

 Cleanup ProgressAfter the U.S. Air Force Reserve (USAFR) completed the remedial investigation and feasibility study (RI/FS), a record of decision (ROD) was signed on March 31, 1992, which selected natural attenuation, site maintenance, site access restrictions, and groundwater and surface water monitoring, as the remedy for the site.
 U.S. EPA and USAFR concluded that, due to site characteristics, natural attenuation of contamination would readily occur through adsorption, biodegradation, physical/chemical degradation and dispersion.
 Bimonthly groundwater and surface water monitoring were necessary to assess the quality of groundwater and surface water downgradient from the landfill and to evaluate the effectiveness of natural attenuation.

 Both groundwater well installation and construction of a fence were completed in September 1992.
 After results were obtained from the 1993 and 1994 sampling events and from a review of all the data that was collected during the investigative history of the site, USAFR concluded that natural attenuation has proven to be an effective remedial alternative.
 The site was deleted from the National Priorities List in December 1996.

-The fourth five year review for the site was completed in April 2013.
-There has been no change in status at the site as of July 2013.
+There has been no change in status at the site as of October 2011.
 The USAF Reserve continues to maintain the site.